Taiga-Murakami/Taiga-Murakami/README.md

 - Home-scale farming experiments
 - Observing terrain and operational constraints in Japanese agriculture
 - Exploring automation concepts for small and irregular farmland
+- Interested in utilizing abandoned farmland especially in mountainous area

 ---

 ### Education System Development

 Development of tools to improve educational operations.
+Currently chief engineer of projects at my clam-school.

 Main components:
 - Curriculum and schedule management systems